Answer goes into lecN.txt $ curl -F firstname.lastname@example.org \ -F key=XXXXXXXX \ https://6824.scripts.mit.edu/2018/handin.py/upload ## Question goes into sqN.txt $ curl -F email@example.com \ -F key=XXXXXXXX \ https://6824.scripts.mit.edu/2018/handin.py/upload

 For each paper, your assignment is two-fold.
-By 10PM the evening before lecture:
+By midnight the night before lecture:

 You can also upload your questions and answers using curl: